We accept data and models from freshwater, terrestrial and near atmosphere science research funded by the Natural Environment Research Council (NERC).

 - provide data management advice and guidance to researchers working on NERC-funded terrestrial and freshwater projects

-- store a copy of the data 'as supplied' in a secure Data Holding Store in an agreed format
+- store a copy of the data 'as supplied' in a secure data store in an agreed format

-- create Digital Object Identifiers (DOIs) for digital datasets, facilitating data citation and display these alongside the data
+- create Digital Object Identifiers (DOIs) for digital resources, facilitating data citation and display these alongside the data

-- encourage the use of the datasets held by the EIDC for a full range of purposes including future scientific projects and within information products or decision support systems
+- encourage the use of digital resources held by the EIDC for a full range of purposes including future scientific projects, within information products or decision support systems.